Introduction

 ---|---|---|

-Token TTL | THe time (in seconds) that an OAuth token is accepted before requiring a new login or refresh | No |
+Token TTL | How much time before requiring a new login or token refresh.
+Default is 3600 s. | No |

 Attributes and Mappings